 This pistachio green kitchen is designed by Blakes London specialists at crafting kitchens.
 It is a great example of how to use a strong colour whilst keeping the space calm.
-The textural mix of timber, marble, brass is a perfect balance of heavy and light materials.
+The textural mix of timber, marble, and brass is a perfect balance of heavy and light materials.

 The glass cabinets add a further sense of lightness.
-The interior of the cabinets is a herringbone tile, another material but the tone of the tiles blend in well with the rest of the kitchen.
+The interior of the cabinets is a herringbone tile, another material but the tone of the tiles blends in well with the rest of the kitchen.

 Photo: Blakes London